 You should run this report every week.
 Compare the results to the previous week so that you can have a more exact idea about the problem as soon as it appears.
 If you see sudden changes in the collections, you may have a problem and should look deeper into that specific issue to determine what is wrong and how you can fix it.
 Analyzing other reports can be an effective way to identify the problem.

 The report can show the top 10 payers and insurance companies that contribute to the major portion of the business of practice.
 The report also helps to keep track of payments, collections, and CPT codes and units.
 It also provides information about how a practice is getting paid for certain procedures and how its revenue cycle is proceeding.
 Using this insurance analysis report a practice can highlight the carrier which is paying less than other commercial carriers.
 Instead of dropping the carrier, the practice could renegotiate a better deal.
 While the option a practice chooses varies, the important thing is that the report allows practices to make informed decisions.

 We recommend that you run the Insurance Analysis report at least two times a week.
 The sooner you can catch a discrepancy among your insurers, the sooner you can make a change that could save you a significant amount of money.

-It’s challenging for the front office to convince patients who doesn’t know their benefits.
+It’s challenging for the front office to convince patients who don’t know their benefits.
 Getting the payment, once they step out of the office is the most challenging task.
-Due to the Affordable Care Act and employers plan enrollment, an out-of-pocket expense is on a high and keeping a track of patient’s collection has become the need of the hour.
+Due to the Affordable Care Act and employer’s plan enrollment, an out-of-pocket expense is on a high, and keeping a track of patient’s collection has become the need of the hour.